16 Point Checklist – How to Nail Your Interview

 1. Read through the Job Description

-You must reread the job description to understand what the employer is looking for.
+You must carefully read the job description to understand what the employer is looking for and identify relevant keywords that the job entails.
 Pay particular attention to the qualifications, skills and experience they need.
 Compare your skills and qualifications to the ones listed on the job description and work out how you’re going to present them, during the interview.

 2. Research the Company